tombenner/ru/README.md

 Methods
 -------

-In addition to the methods provided by Ruby Core and Active Support, Rushed provides other methods for performing transformations.
+In addition to the methods provided by Ruby Core and Active Support, Ru provides other methods for performing transformations.

 #### each_line